MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 #### Citrix App Protection and Microsoft Teams compatibility

-Users who have App Protection enabled can still share their screen and apps while optimized with VDI 2.0.
+Users who have App Protection enabled can still share their screen and apps while using the new optimization.
 Sharing requires VDA version 2402 or higher, and CWA for Windows 2309.1 or higher.
 Users on lower versions will end up sharing a black screen instead when the App Protection module is installed and enabled.

 #### Troubleshooting